kami-blue/website/docs/contributing.md

 ***

-Please make sure to restart your IDE and reimport gradle in after running all setup commands
+Please make sure to restart your IDE and reimport 🔄 gradle after running all the setup

 ***